splashdust/bevy_voxel_world/README.md

 <img width="558" alt="Screenshot 2023-11-06 at 21 50 05" src="https://github.com/splashdust/bevy_voxel_world/assets/428824/382fdcf7-9d70-4432-b2ba-18479d34346f">

+### Custom shader support

+If you need to customize materials futher, you can use `VoxelWorldMaterialPlugin` to register your own Bevy material.
+This allows you to use your own custom shader with `bevy_voxel_world`.
+See [this example](https://github.com/splashdust/bevy_voxel_world/blob/main/examples/custom_material.rs) for more details.

 ## Gotchas

 `bevy_voxel_world` began as an internal part of a game that I'm working on, but I figured that it could be useful as a standalone plugin, for myself and perhaps for others, so I decided to break it out and make it public as a crate.